-“Yes, that may be so.” says Philinus, “His face does have the look of what is referred to as the Hippocratic face.
-Hippocrates documented such as face as being one with a sharp nose, sunken eyes, a pale, dusky, dry pallor, temples sunken in and ears cold and drawn with lobes distorted.
-When seeing this face one knows that if no improvement is seen soon, death is imminent.”
+“Yes, that may be so.” says Philinus, “His face does have the look of what is referred to as the Hippocratic death face."
+Hippocrates, as I learned later, documented such as face as being one with a sharp nose, sunken eyes, a pale, dusky, dry pallor, temples sunken in and ears cold and drawn with lobes distorted.
+When seeing this face one knows that if no improvement is seen soon, death is imminent.

 I cannot bear it any longer I step up and quietly say, “He does have one more chance.”
 To my surprise I speak in perfect Greek without an accent.
 They look to me as if it were normal for me to speak and in fact, were expecting me to do so.
 Then they simply wait for my direction as there will be no other help coming.
 Saying nothing more, I walk to Philinus and unhook the silver broach holding his cloak.
 When the cloak falls to the floor I glance at his legs and note that the dress suits this man well.

 They watch as if in a spell while I put the broach in the herb mortar and crush the silver like the herbs that were crushed before it.
 When the consistency is right, a fine dust is all that remains of the broach.
 I sprinkle the dust in the boy's festering wound and then wrap it back up for protection.
 “Now we wait,” said I.